-Tips and techniques for a revolutionary joinery system
+Tim Celeski offers tips and techniques for the revolutionary Domino joinery system.

 Synopsis: The introduction of Festool’s Domino revolutionized the way Tim Celeski makes furniture.
 This handheld mortising machine has a spiral bit that plunges into the wood to create a mortise with round ends.
 You cut a mortise on both parts of the joint, and use a ready-made slip tenon, which Festool calls a Domino, to tie the two parts together.
 Celeski loves the joint for both its strength and how quick it is to use.
 And when he combines the tool with a simple jig, he finds it even more useful.

 Because of its strength, the mortise-and-tenon is one of the most important joints used in furniture making.
 It’s perfect for connecting table aprons to legs, the rails and stiles of a door frame, and chair stretchers to legs.

 Through the years, I’ve learned to cut the joint with a variety of techniques and tools, from backsaws and mortising chisels to bandsaws, tablesaws, routers, hollow-chisel mortisers, and manufactured joinery jigs.
 These tools and methods can work well, but I always thought they involved either too much finicky setup or a lot of test cuts (both in some cases) to produce a snug-fitting tenon with tight shoulders and flush faces.

 That’s why I was excited when Festool introduced the Domino, a revolutionary handheld mortising machine, in 2007.
 The tool has a spiral bit that plunges into the wood to create a perfect mortise with round ends.
 You cut a mortise on both parts of the joint, and use a ready-made slip tenon, which Festool calls a Domino, to tie the two parts together.
 It’s a very strong joint, and best of all, the Domino is much faster than any other mortising technique I’ve used, requiring very little setup to get perfect joints.